helmedeiros/VIM-for-kids/doc/TRUNK_BASED_DEVELOPMENT.md

 **Q: CI is taking too long**
 A: Consider parallelizing tests or optimizing the build process.
 Fast feedback is crucial for trunk-based development.

+**Q: GitHub Actions failing on formatting but code looks fine locally**
+A: Always run `npm run validate` before pushing.
+This includes `npm run format:check` which catches formatting issues without modifying files.
+Use `npm run format` to fix any issues found.

+**Q: Pre-commit hooks not catching all issues**
+A: Pre-commit hooks only run on staged files.
+Use `npm run validate` to check your entire codebase before pushing.

 ## 📚 Additional Resources